jimburton/change/README.md

 recursively with the remainder amount.
 Study the code so that you understand it.

+There are two test suites in this project, one that uses HUnit and one that uses QuickCheck.
+Read the source files in the `test` directory to get an idea of how they work.
+You can run them separately by name (`cabal test test-hunit` or `cabal test test-quickcheck`) or together (`cabal test`).

+## Exercise

-So, the argument to `makeChange` is the current amount of money that we are trying to make change for.
+The argument to `Change.makeChange` is the current amount of money that we are trying to make change for.
 You will change this program to use the `State` monad to store the remaining amount as a piece of state to be read and updated in the `makeChange` function.

 Add the import statement `import Control.Monad.State.Lazy` to the top of `Main.hs` and `Change.hs`.
 You also need to tell `cabal` about this dependency.
-Add `monads-tf` (Monad Transformer Library) to the list of dependencies:
+Add `monads-tf` (Monad Transformer Library) to the list of
+dependencies:

     build-depends: base, monads-tf